zitengyekuki/googleScholarSearch/README.md

 # googleScholarSearch
 googleScholarSearch

-search.py is searching in scholar.google, using requests and beautifulsoup.
+* search.py is searching in scholar.google, using requests and beautifulsoup.

-test.py is searching scholar.google mirror website based in China, using selenium
+    * Usage:

+            'python search.py "FirstName+LastName"'